Chapter 9 : Who Wears the Horns?

 The party’s held in Ballroom A, not that it's difficult to miss the rainbow of balloons decorating the entrance.
 A banner is draped across the front, declaring in bright pink, F.A.B. for First Annual Bash.
 If I never see another acronym ever again, it’ll be too soon.

 Albus and I slip in on time for the end of Appy's welcome speech.

 "... then we'll be the honoring some special members.
 Without them, Q.G.A. would not be what it is today.
 Remember: quirky today, quirky for life!
 Now, enough of my talking.
 Time to mingle!"

 There are maybe sixty or so girls in the audience, not including the staff setting up the refreshments.
 Unfortunately, it seems that the club has gotten more popular since I last paid attention to it, even when taking account of food-moochers.
 Albus and I walk along the edge of the room, minding our position.

 Unsurprisingly, knowing Appy's bias, most of the decorations are of Potter, who currently looks ready to throw up.

 "Just... why?" he asks to no one, but I don't like leaving rhetorical questions hanging.

 "Don't you ever listen to Appy?"
 My voice rises an octave and I turn off the bulk of my brain cells.
 "Albus Potter is so perfect, bluebirds weep when he talks.
 His hair is the eighth wonder of the world."
-He scoffs, but I have to listen to her every night; I will give a very dedicated performance.
+He scoffs, but I have to listen to her every night; I will give a dedicated performance.
 "He once saved a family and twelve kittens from a burning barn.
 Voldemort would— "

 I shut up when a giggling group rushes past us toward the fortune-telling booth, nicking the edge of the cloak.
 My words stall.
 Death by fangirl—a worse fate than Barmy.
 When I glance up at Albus, he doesn't seem the least bit perturbed.
 How can he, with all his paranoia, trust something so flimsy?

 "Children in Africa don't ask to be starving.
 Suck it up.
 Everyone is born into problems."

 "Yeah?
 What's yours?"
 He glances down at me for the first time in awhile, eyes fixated.

 "I'm an exception, of course."